 The fact that scallops are type of seafood kind of strikes another problem that we need to bear in our mind when warming them up, which is ensuring that their internal temperature reaches 125-140 °F. And that’s to avoid any type of food-related bacteria that can cause food poisoning.

-Can scallops be reheated in the Microwave?
+Can you reheat scallops in the microwave?

 Sure the microwave is a fast method of warming up food.
 However, Microwave should never be your go-to when it comes to warming up seafood, especially scallops.
 It will save you time, but the outcome will definitely be a turnoff.
 The center will probably be cold while the outside of the scallops will overcook and dry out.